 One of the unsung heroes in the United squad, Matteo Darmian can be relied up upon whenever selected, with his versatility key to occupying either full-back position depending on the situation.

-Providing solidity and discipline out wide, the Italian represents a useful option for Jose Mourinho in defence and, when fulfilling the left-back berth, complements Antonio Valencia's attacking approach down the right by providing extra cover.
+Providing solidity and discipline out wide, the Italian represents a useful option in defence and, when fulfilling the left-back berth, complements Antonio Valencia or Ashley Young's attacking approach down the right by providing extra cover.

 Despite not making as many appearances in 2016/17 as he did during his debut season at the club, he will have been encouraged by his overall performances and was outstanding in the Europa League final against Ajax, surely the most important match of the entire campaign.

 During 2017/18, the Italian played a vital role in United's cup ventures.
 He featured regularly in United's FA Cup run to Wembley and played in the semi-final against Tottenham.
 He also was a key figure in the League Cup and the Champions League, and consistently provided dependable performances when called upon.

 A regular for Italy, with World Cup experience under his belt, he represented AC Milan, Padova, Palermo and Torino in his homeland and actually made his debut for Milan as a raw 16-year-old.
 With his country steeped in the tradition of defending with resilience and organisation, he has had the perfect upbringing to make the transition to the Premier League.

 Reckoned to be one of Europe’s most tactically astute full-backs, his ability to get forward to good effect is allied to plenty of defensive nous, traits which have been evident over the last couple of seasons.